keatura/my-ordinary-vault-md/TTRPG/D&D/Narnash/Notes (Makara).md

 - sails for 600g but i only gave her 500gp in gems :sunglasses:
 - Makara has Zero Rizz
 - Makara recognizes some random person, they hide their face and scuttle away
+- Makara encounters **Blake**, a random merchant she put out of business after beating in a duel 20 years ago
+- they have an embarassing argument on the street
+- Asphodel and Dilys see Makara looking like her human self
 -